leonardoventurini/ejson2/README.md

 3. Added `base64-js` for handling binary data instead of maintaing own code.
 4. Removed Meteor specific code references.

-All tests have been converted to Vitest and all of them pass, including new tests added.
+All tests have been converted to Bun.

 ## Roadmap